Candlestick Charts Stars – Dojis, Shooting, Morning and Evening Stars

-Just as the lows of the morning star pattern provide support against any decline, the highs of the evening star candle trio serve as resistance to any further upside movement.
+Just as the lows of the morning star pattern provide support, the highs of the evening star candle formation serve as resistance to any further upside movement.

-When a doji represents the star within the morning star and evening star, the formations are known as the morning doji star and evening doji star.
-A doji is a candle that lacks a real body, meaning the open and close of the bar are the same or have a very small difference.
+A doji is a candle that lacks a real body.
+This means the open and close of the bar are essentially the same.
 It has a strong significance after substantial advances or declines.
-The lack of direction that the doji illustrates can offer a potent reversal signal, especially if it is followed by a candle in the anticipated direction.
-Therefore, when a doji represents the star of the morning and evening star pattern, you need to take notice.
+The lack of direction is a potent reversal signal, especially if it is followed by a candle in the anticipated direction.

-An extremely powerful version of the doji star is known as the abandoned baby top or abandoned baby bottom.
+An extremely powerful version of the doji star is the abandon baby top or abandon baby bottom.
 This pattern is the equivalent to what some of you have heard of through using bar charts, the island reversal.
 The abandoned baby candlestick has a doji as the second candle with a gap on both sides.
 Notice, the Evening Doji star image above is an abandoned baby top, while the morning doji star is not.

 If you think about the psychology of this setup, the first gap came in an exhaustive fashion.